ccswbs/web-components/development-guide.md

 # University of Guelph Web Components Library

-It is recommended that you read the [Stencil docs](https://stenciljs.com/docs/overview) before continuing.
+It is recommended that you read the [Stencil docs](https://stenciljs.com/docs/overview) and read about the various technologies under [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) before continuing.
 This will give you a good understanding of how the components are built and how to develop them.

 ## Getting Started